002 The Challenges of Semantic Consensus

 The attacker faces a moving target.
 Pre-computing a guaranteed universal attack becomes impossible.

-The Tripod of Truth
+The Tripod of Consensus

 Against semantic hacking: stochastic greyboxing.
 Parametric randomness makes universal attack generation computationally infeasible.